 And the group looking at skills considered what was needed at different levels, with a realisation that at junior levels more technical and data skills were needed, including statistics and programming.
 At the managerial levels, skills needed include analytics understanding, interpretation and communication.

 Future sessions of the Forum will discuss the skills requirements in greater detail (who you need in your team) as well as drilling down further into use cases for AI and analytics (including real examples presented by the participants).
-If you are interested in joining the group or discussing the findings in more detail, please comment below or contact me direct.
+If you are interested in joining the group (if you are a firm working in the mid-market) or discussing the findings in more detail, please comment below or contact me direct.
 I will be writing up a fuller version of the Forum for publishing in the Tech Faculty magazine Chartech.
 The Forum next meets in early October.